discoproject/disco/doc/py/disco.rst

        By setting *async = True*, the function returns immediately when the request has been sent and returns the job ID.
-After this, you can use functions in the module :mod:``discoapi`` for querying the job status, receiving the results etc.
+After this, you can use functions in the module :mod:`discoapi` for querying the job status, receiving the results etc.

      * *clean* - clean the job records from the master after the results have been returned, if the job was succesful.
 By default true.
-If set to false, you must use either :func:``discoapi.clean`` or the web interface manually to clean the job records.
+If set to false, you must use either :func:`discoapi.Disco.clean` or the web interface manually to clean the job records.

      * *chunked* - if the reduce function is specified, the worker saves